 While QR Codes can definitely play a role in keeping your in-store customers engaged, you can also incorporate them into your traditional marketing channels to drive digital engagement.

 For example, if you’re sending a direct mail piece with service coupons to your customers, include a QR Code that links to your service scheduler to easily generate appointments.

 For any print advertising you run, support your vehicle acquisition efforts by using a QR Code to open up the trade-in experience on your website.

 You can even empower your salespeople to include a QR Code on their business cards that would link to their personal profile page on DealerRater that highlights their personal reviews.

 IN YOUR COMMUNITY

-And of course you can always use QR Codes just like we did back in the day in your grassroots marketing to drive sign ups for a giveaway or to create brand awareness in your community.
-The best part is you don’t need to go all Coinbase and spend $13 million to do it!
+And to take this post full circle, you can (and should) use QR Codes just like we did back in the day in your grassroots marketing to drive sign ups for a giveaway or to create brand awareness in your community.
+And you don’t even need to go all Coinbase and spend $13 million to do it!

-Think about this idea; do you sponsor any community events?
-I’m willing to bet you sponsor your local 4th of July fireworks, the high school football team, and/or maybe even a farmer’s market, right?
+If you’re like most dealerships, I’m willing to bet you sponsor your local 4th of July fireworks, the high school football team, a local festival, and/or maybe even a farmer’s market, right?

 How about using a QR code on your signage or handouts for a free carwash for everyone at the event?
 Or maybe 10% off their first oil change or service appointment?